sirius248/vue-companies/README.md

 #### Life Science

 * [Desktop Genetics](https://www.deskgen.com) ([Github](https://github.com/DeskGen)) - Building an AI to engineer genomes.
 We offer sgRNA design tools and custom CRISPR library design and validation services to investigators globally.
 London, UK.

+#### Security

+* [Chaitin](https://chaitin.cn) ([Github](https://github.com/chaitin)) - Changting Technology has a top-level security research team and technology research and development team, committed to the development of new network security technology, improve the level of domestic security, convergence of international top technology.
+Beijing, China.